ChengLong/Design-Patterns-in-Ruby/README.md

 ### Singleton Pattern

 A class that can have only one instance and that provides global access to that one instance.
 Ruby has [Singleton](http://www.ruby-doc.org/stdlib-2.1.0/libdoc/singleton/rdoc/Singleton.html)

+### Factory Pattern

+Factory pattern is not really a new pattern at all.
+At its heart, this pattern is really just the Template Method pattern applied to the problem of creating new objects.
+Both patterns have a generic part, which is coded in the generic base class, and subclasses fill in the blanks left in the base class.
+Abstract Factory is an object dedicated to creating a compatible set of objects.
+It's Strategy pattern applied to object creation.